 Members’ book group

-The Institution's long running and popular book group meets on the second Monday of each month to discuss the latest read.
+The Institution's long running and popular book group meets on the second Tuesday of each month to discuss the latest read.
 The books for the year ahead are selected by the group which is run by Margaret Knight.
-The group is currently meeting via zoom.

 Reading list and meeting dates for 2021